The first step

 - We reaffirm our faith and hope in the grace of God and the gift of eternal life, through prayer, scripture, and perhaps Holy Communion.

-- We receive comfort and encouragement to strengthen us in our grief and to continue living, by worshipping God and sharing love with one another.
+- We receive comfort and encouragement to strengthen us in our grief and to continue living, by worshiping God and sharing love with one another.

 Notice that these things are not just about the one who died.
 They are also about those left behind.